niftools/maya_nif_plugin/ReadMe.txt

 From the menu, choose:  Window -> Settings/Preferences -> Plug-in Manager...

-Look for nifTranslator.mll in the list of available plugins and check the two boxes next to it "load" and "auto load"
+Look for nifTranslator.mll in the list of available plug-ins and check the two boxes next to it "load" and "auto load"

 Now choose File->Open Scene, and click the Options... button.